-Students will study mandatory texts of fiction, poetry, drama, film, multimedia and internet sites.
-Students will also study texts which provide insights into Aboriginal, multicultural, everyday and workplace texts as well as a range of social, gender and cultural perspectives.
+The course provides students with a wide range of literature.
+Students will study mandatory texts (fiction, non-fiction, poetry, drama, film, multimedia and internet sites).
+Students will also study texts which provide insights into Aboriginal and multicultural groups.
+Everyday and workplace texts will be read, as well as texts that provide social, gender and cultural perspectives.